katiestar99/ansible/docs/docsite/rst/network/user_guide/network_debug_troubleshooting.rst

 This may occur if the SSH fingerprint hasn't been added to Paramiko's (the Python SSH library) know hosts file.

 When using persistent connections with Paramiko, the connection runs in a background process.
-If the host doesn't already have a valid SSH key, by default Ansible will prompt to add the host key.
+If the host doesn't already have a valid SSH key, by default Assible will prompt to add the host key.
 This will cause connections running in background processes to fail.

 For example: